smolleyes/react-native-vlc-media-player-view/README.md

 # react-native-vlc-media-player-view

-React Native VLC media player view with full controls 🚧.
+React Native VLC media player view with full controls 🚧 (implementation in progress).

 Use the latest libvlc library version!